pasewalck/aktivistio-accounts/README.md

 - [x] Fix any bugs or issues that come up
 - [x] Cleanup Code
 - [x] (not optinal) Take a break
+- [ ] Proper Error rendering!
+- [ ] Proper rendering of consent and other oidc pages!

 ### Know Bugs

 - [ ] Errors caused by parsing body twice and sending headers to clients from multiple places.
 This is due to how the current setup interacts with the oidc provider.
-- [ ] Invite code claiming is not checked again if invites are expired.
+- [x] Invite code claiming is not checked again if invites are expired.
 - [x] Multiple POST submit field entries are not checked for validity on server side, such as emails for recovering.
 None of these fields should able to cause any breaking changes.

 ## Setup